PC SDK Developer Guide

 - Oculus Debug Tool

-The Oculus Debug Tool (IDT) enables you to view performance or debugging information within your game or experience.
+The Oculus Debug Tool (ODT) enables you to view performance or debugging information within your game or experience.
 It also enables you to tune or configure related parameters, such as the field of view (FOV) size for a mirrored flat-screen view of the VR experience (which could be streamed to an audience in a more comfortable viewing format).

 - Optimizing Your Application